Aidil-hash/production-tracking-system/README.md

 Role-Based Access Control (RBAC): Implement strict security protocols so that users see only the data relevant to their role, which is crucial in a multi-user environment.

 Audit Trails: Maintain detailed logs of user actions (e.g., scans, material adjustments) to support quality control and troubleshooting.

 Scalability and Maintenance:

 Design the system to easily incorporate new roles or additional production lines without major overhauls.
 Include an admin dashboard for managing users, roles, and system settings.

-Conclusion
-Your specifications set a solid foundation for a production management app.
-By integrating advanced analytics, automating data collection, and ensuring seamless communication across different user roles, you can greatly enhance operational efficiency.
-These improvements not only add robustness to your app but also support scalability and proactive management.